Luca06Luwa/Luca06Luwa/README.md

 scoop bucket add games
 scoop install clonehero
 ```
+Just incase you havent realised it yet, the newest version of Clone Hero is v1.0.0.4080.
+I will try and update the script so that it installs but it will take time.

 ---
 ### Coding Languages/tools I know.
 (Or at least have tried to learn):